minvws/nl-covid19-notification-app-website/_statements/en/1-kan-ik-de-app-al-gebruiken.md

 The CoronaMelder app is being trialled in these GGD regions.
 If you live in one of these regions, you can use the app to warn other people if you test positive for coronavirus.

-Click [here](https://www.regioatlas.nl/indelingen/indelingen_indeling/t/ggd_s) to find out if you live in one of these regions.
+Click <a href="https://www.regioatlas.nl/indelingen/indelingen_indeling/t/ggd_s" target="_blank" rel="noopener">here</a> to find out if you live in one of these regions.